Children and Family Programs

 Our 8-Session Bereavement Support Groups are a family program.
 They are a great choice for families who are ready to dive a little deeper and make a bigger time and attendance-commitment.
 In this curriculum-based program, the same families attend as a cohort for all 8 sessions as they progress through a series of grief-related topics.
 The cohort fosters trust and comfort, thus promoting more significant progress and better outcomes.
-Following a potluck meal, young children enrolled in Ted E. Bear Hollow participate in their activities alongside older youth and adults who are enrolled in Grief’s Journey programs.
+Young children enrolled in Ted E. Bear Hollow participate in their activities alongside older youth and adults who are enrolled in Grief’s Journey programs.
 8-week series begin throughout the year, so check our calendar or registration page for the most current information.

 When: 8-week series begin throughout the year; click register to see the next starting date.
 Fall 2021 groups are on Tuesday evenings.

 Family Day Camps

 Family Day Camps are filled with crafts and activities selected to honor and remember special people who have died.
 During this program, children participate alongside their other family members and friends rather than being divided into their own age group.
 Camps are fun and light-hearted with seasonal themes such as Back to School and Spring Forward.
-Join us in person on July 10th or August 14th!
+Join us in person on August 14th!
 Space is limited.
 Advanced registration is required.*

 Open to adults with youth ages 3-18

-*Please note that masks will be required for staff, volunteers & participants.
+*Please note that masks will be required for all staff, volunteers & participants regardless of vaccination status.

 Tinsel & Tears

 The hustle and bustle of holidays can be especially challenging for people who are grieving.
 Holiday Day Camps such as Tinsel & Tears and Dia de los Muertos are opportunities to carve out dedicated time and space to remember loved ones and to make new holiday memories, while honoring the old.
 These day camps are filled with festive music, crafts, and activities.
 Whole families and-or groups of friends sign up and participate together alongside other participants and volunteers.
 There are plenty keepsakes and snacks to take home!